Frequently asked questions

 Q. Have you always been an author and songwriter?

-A. I was an elementary classroom teacher for twelve years.
-Now I teach high school English.
-I still love being in the elementary schools and working with students.
+A. I was an elementary classroom teacher for eleven years.
+I also taught high school and middle school English.
+I still love being in the schools and working with students.

 Q. Where do you get your ideas for your songs and poems and stories?